Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Why Do People Convert to Catholicism?
 The Most Common Reasons (and Misconceptions)

 Every year, thousands of people make the journey into the Catholic Church.
 Some come from other Christian denominations, others from entirely secular or non-religious backgrounds.
 But why?
-What draws people to Catholicism in an age when many are leaving organized religion?
+What draws people to Catholicism in an age when many are leaving organized religion? we will begin to answer these questions here, but for a deeper, heartfelt and honest dive into one family's conversion, check out the book Rome Sweet Home by Scott and Kimberly Hahn.

 Let’s explore the most common reasons why people convert to Catholicism—including my own family's journey—and dispel some of the biggest misconceptions along the way.